tangrams/tangram-tutorial/tangram-tutorial/app/Markdown/min4.md

 <pre><code class="language-yaml">draw:
     &#95;countryStyle: # We're giving this draw group a name '&#95;countryStyle'
-        style: polygons # Tangram comes with a prebuilt set of styles for different data types: points, polygons, lines, and text
+        style: polygons # Tangram comes with a prebuilt set of styles for different data types: points, polygons, lines, text, and raster
         color: darkgreen # The color of the layer we are drawing
 </pre></code>